fprochazka/filip-prochazka.com/blog/2017/git-commit-only-parts-of-a-file.md

 ## git add -p

 In order to commit the changes, we have to first stage the changes which is done using the [`git-add` command](https://git-scm.com/docs/git-add).
-And if you want to commit only parts a file, you can use the interactive mode, which is turned on by the `-p` option.
+And if you want to commit only parts of a file, you can use the interactive mode, which is turned on by the `-p` option.
 It continuously shows small portions of the changed files and asks you what to do.
 In each step, you can mark hunks, which is a nearby set of changes, for staging or to be ignored for now.